CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2020-05-24-react-calenar-dynamic-css-grid.md

 comments: true
 ---

 Hey there!
 It's been a long time since I wrote something 🙄.
 So, I thought to start writing about something I've been up to for 2 months now, *Learning CSS!!*.
 Yep, I suck at CSS and I tried to learn it finally.
 After learning some of the cool features of CSS like Flexbox and Grid, I wanted to try them on a real project.
-So, I came up with the idea of creating a simple Calendar in React.js that's laid down using CSS Grid as you can see above.
+So, I came up with the idea of creating a simple Calendar in React.js that's laid down using CSS Grid as you can see below.

 This Calendar facilitates moving between months using the **chevron** icons on the top right corner.
 You can even jump to a particular month of choice by clicking on the month name in the header that will pop open a month selector.
 Sweet 🥳! *Demo is at the end of this article.*